Frequently Asked Questions about CSSE

 Chatham County Schools bus service is provided for all CSSE students.
 CSSE students can catch the bus at their regular pickup stop and will be dropped off prior to 8:00AM each morning at both campuses.
 CSSE offers a\ once a day pick-up from the CCCC campus after 4:00 PM.

 Is transportation provided to return to the base school for specialized courses?

-No, students will take all course work at the SAGE location for the Early College or on the CCC campus.
+No, students will take all course work at the Chatham Center for Innovation location for the Early College or on the CCC campus.